 Please don’t hesitate to contact us via DM if you have any questions or concerns.

 Note that—by design—we have no say over penalties or other stewards’ decisions.
-If you have a question about a steward (IRR) ruling, please visit the CMS RRC Discord and click the #irr-follow-up channel, or contact the Chief Steward.
+If you have a question about a steward (IRR) ruling, please visit the CMS RRC Discord and click the #irr-follow-up channel, or contact the Chief Steward (Ryan Thompson).
 Please do not discuss incidents in public channels.

 This series has been created for one purpose only: fierce, friendly competition on the track with like-minded racers, providing a place for everyone to race and have a great time doing so.
 We are all friends, here.